my story

 At 22, I underwent a risky orthopedic surgery to fix the chronic pain I’d endured since that incident—and it worked.
 At 23, another blessing was in store for me: selective dorsal rhizotomy (SDR).
 And at 24, I had hamstring PERCS, which helped me even more.
 I’m so grateful for all of the incredible medical professionals who have walked with me on my journey, and for the beautiful CP and HSP families I have met along the way.
 Your strength and kindness serve as ever-present reminders that our challenges aren’t tragedies; they’re opportunities.

-A bit more about me: I’m a grammar nerd and a science nerd, and in my spare time, I like to read, write, and play the piano.
-I’m also a big fan of sending and receiving snail mail. ?
-I have a degree in neuroscience, as well as a master’s in science writing from Johns Hopkins University, and I work full-time reviewing science lessons as a science curriculum editor.
-(I love my job!)
+A bit more about me: I love words and I love science, and my hobbies include reading, writing, and playing piano.
+I’m also a big fan of sending and receiving snail mail.
+I have a degree in neuroscience, as well as a master’s in science writing from Johns Hopkins University, and I am a science curriculum writer.
 I’ve also done some freelance writing for hospitals and universities, and I’ve written three nonfiction guidebooks for teenagers.
-And, of course, I spend a lot of time supporting and advocating for SDR families—so many people helped me during my SDR journey, and now it’s my turn to pay it forward.
+And, of course, I love to support and advocate for SDR families—many people helped me during my SDR journey, and now it’s my turn to pay it forward.